WPBuddy/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If there are no questions, please remove the questions section. -->
 Questions that need to be answered before merging:

+- [ ] Is this PR targeting the correct branch in this repository?
 - [ ]

 Steps to test this PR: